Montego Bay: History

 Montego Bay's city status prior to British rule was debated; however, it had its city status revoked during Jamaica's British colonial period.
 It was re-proclaimed a city by act of parliament in 1980, but this has not meant that it has acquired any form of autonomy, for it continues to be an integral part of the parish of St. James.

-Today, Montego Bay is known for Cornwall Regional Hospital, port facilities, second homes for numerous upper-class Jamaicans from Kingston as well as North Americans and Europeans, fine restaurants, and shopping.
+Today, Montego Bay is known for Cornwall Regional Hospital, port facilities, second homes for numerous upper-class Jamaicans from Kingston as well as North Americans and Europeans, fine restaurants, vibrant night life and shopping.
 The coastland near Montego Bay is occupied by numerous tourist resorts, most newly built, some occupying the grounds of old sugarcane plantations with some of the original buildings and mill-works still standing.
 The most famous is the White Witch's Rose Hall which features a world-class golf course.

 The infrastructure of the city is going through a series of modernizations which once completed, aims to keep Montego Bay as a top destination in the region.
 The Montego Bay Convention Centre, built on a large site near to the Rose Hall estate, was opened by Jamaican Prime Minister Bruce Golding on 7 January 2011.

+In October 2025, Montego Bay was heavily affected by Hurricane Melissa.

 Demographics

 The majority of the city's population is of African descent.
 The city is also home to sizeable minority ethnic groups such as the East Indians and Chinese, who came to the country as indentured servants in the mid-to-late 19th century.
 The Chinese especially occupy important roles in the city's economy especially in retail where Downtown Montego Bay is home to many shops and supermarkets owned by Chinese immigrants.
 The city's East Indian population also play a key role as they operate many gift and jewelry shops in the city which are mostly geared to tourists.

 There is a minority of Europeans, some descending from immigrants from Germany (the city is a 90-minute drive from German settlements such as German Town in Westmoreland) and Great Britain (who own most of the land in the city from as far back as the days of the slave trade).

 The city is home to many immigrants from Hispanic countries such as Mexico, Cuba and Spain as well as many French, Russians and Italians (who mostly own homes or beachfront properties in the area).

-The city is home to many Americans and Canadians, who work the tourism or business process outsourcing (BPO) industries.
+The city also is home to many Americans and Canadians, who work the tourism or business process outsourcing (BPO) industries.